grancalavera/auction-house/docs/class.md

 ## User and Account

-- maybe wrap it in a namespace
+- maybe wrap it in a namespace (package)

 ```mermaid